maniospas/fairbench-tiny/docs/cli.md

 ## Fairness report

 Compute a fairness report for a `csv` dataset and show it like below.
-When nothing else is specified, the dataset is by default considered to contain numeric `label` and `predict` columns, and only sensitive attributes in the rest of the columns.
-The generated report contains various performance assessment strategies (rows) and methods to reduce their computation across all attribute values (columns).
-Larger assessments indicate greater biases of certain types.
+When nothing else is specified, the dataset is considered to contain numeric `label` and `predict` columns, and only sensitive attributes in the rest of the columns.
+The generated report computes various performance assessment strategies (rows) and methods to reduce their computation across all attribute values (columns).
+Larger assessments always indicate greater biases.
+Furthermore, the worst value per reduction strategy is colored red.

 ```bash
 > .\fbt report examples\test.csv